tu-delft-library/il-master-thesis-guide/book/4c-synthesise.md

 2. Synthesise literature with your own results (writing the discussion or conclusion of your paper) When you have done your study, you will want to connect your own findings to the main concepts and studies within the field.
 This synthesis will become part of the discussion and conclusion of your master thesis.
 Here you connect your findings to the literature to see how they relate, compare how your findings differ and what they add to the body of work that has already been done.

+As you are reading and summarising, you should already have thought about how you want to use the information in your project.
+In what ways are the sources relevant or irrelevant to the project?
+Why are they important and how do they connect to your research question?
+Keep these questions in mind as you start synthesising.

 There is not just one standard practice for synthesising literature.
 It can help to create an overview or matrix with information from your different sources to find similarities and differences (as already mentioned in the previous section about summarising).
 You can also use a mindmapping tool to help summarise the main findings from the different sources you have studied.
 Ask yourself questions like: